Welcome to Hertfordshire Walker

 Crossing a field heading ESE on Lilley bridleway 21 - point 4

-4: Turn left here on Lilley bridleway 21 and head SE for 230m through Mazebeard Spring until you come to a junction.
+4: Turn left on Lilley bridleway 21 then head SE for 230m through Mazebeard Spring until you come to a junction.
 Turn left, still on Lilley bridleway 21, leave the wood heading NE then cross a field and head ESE for a total 710m until you reach another junction (location - https://w3w.co/timer.exactly.superhero).

 Lilley bridleway 11 on the left, mentioned in point 5 below Image by Hertfordshire Walker released via Creative Commons BY-NC-SA 4.0